pkj99/kodi/README.md

 # kodi Media Center Database Restore Procedure

-1. Download MOVIE.zip TVSHOW.zip videodb.zip to /storage/emulated/0/Download
+1. Download MEDIADB.zip and videodb.zip to /storage/emulated/0/Download
 2. Extract all of them to current path, then you will see

     * MOVIE
     * TVSHOW
+	* MV
     * videodb.xml

-3. import videodb.xml from KODI
+3. import videodb.xml into KODI database
+4. add MOVIE, TVSHOW and MV source and setup scrape api for future update

 that's it.

-or you can download full set MEDIADB.zip for easy restoration
+ps. default media location:

+	* videodb.zip		: /storage/emulated/0/Download
+	* videodb4pc.zip 	: E:\

 << changeKodiVideodbPath >>